All Episodes

 I know.

-Um doubt he looks uh he doesn't look angry or I think he looks bored, like he wants this to finish and go do his stuff.
+He looks, he doesn't look angry or I think he looks bored, like he wants this to finish and go do his stuff.

-That's how it yeah.
+That's how it, yeah.

-And now the fundamental question here is whether that whether Donald Trump in a city that had what twelve percent or less than twelve percent of the electorate vote for him can get an impartial jury uh here to weigh in on this is Roger Severino,
+And now, the fundamental question here is whether that, whether Donald Trump in a city that had, what, 12% or less than 12% of the electorate vote for him can get an impartial jury.

-vice president of domestic policy at Heritage and Trump's former director of the Office of Civil Rights at the Health and Human Services, and uh anyway has a lot of experience as a trial uh attorney in jury selection.
+Here to weigh in on this is Roger Severino, Vice President of Domestic Policy at Heritage and Trump's former director of the Office of Civil Rights at the Health and Human Services.

-I mean, uh what does that mean?
+I mean, what does that mean?

-How did how does anyone determine that?
+How does anyone determine that?

-Yeah, it it's very unusual.
+Yeah, it's very unusual.

 Trials are supposed to be public to ensure there's transparency because a person's life and freedom are on the line in criminal trials.

-So you want to have the public be able to see what's go what goes on in a free society, you don't do trials behind closed doors.
+So you want to have the public be able to see what goes on.

 That's what you do in communist countries where people get disappeared.

-So there has to be a role for the media to be there, and it's very important to get insights into what this jury pool is gonna be that gets selected.
+And it's very important to get insights into what this jury pool is going to be that gets selected.

-Is a judge asking the right questions.
+Is the judge asking the right questions?

 Are the lawyers acting within bounds?